Andrew-Mackay/mountain_bike_athlete_analysis/README.md

 # Mountain Bike Athlete Analysis
-This project explores the data behind the top level mountain bike athletes in their respective disciplines.
+This project explores the data behind the top-level mountain bike athletes in their respective disciplines.

 ## Project Status:
 I have collected all the data I want to explore and, from this, calculated the average age of event winners for each discipline (DH, XCO and Enduro).

-For now I do not plan to do any further exploration on this data however I do intend to follow up at some point in the future as I have only scratched the surface of what I have collected.
+For now, I do not plan to do any further exploration on this data however I do intend to follow up at some point in the future as I have only scratched the surface of what I have collected.
 If you conduct your own exploration into the data I would be interested to hear about it.

 ## Average Age for Event Winners (years)

-DH Mens: 26.53
+DH Men's: 26.53

-DH Womens: 26.64
+DH Women's: 26.64

-Enduro Mens: 26.83
+Enduro Men's: 26.83

-Enduro Womens: 27.72
+Enduro Women's: 27.72

-XCO Mens: 29.11
+XCO Men's: 29.11

-XCO Womens: 28.0
+XCO Women's: 28.0

 ## Data Overview
 The data has been collected from https://www.uci.org/mountain-bike/results.